ersuman/myidea/README.md

 - point system:
   * 2 for win, 0 for loss
   * 3 points for winner, if manage to win in lap-1
-  * 1 point for losing team if couldn't decide winner from Best-of-three rule
+  * 1 point for losing team if couldn't decide winner from Best-of-three rule (in case of tie), then total score will decide the winner

 Thank you. ❣️
 Suman Gyawali